 Are sunscreens / sun creams suitable for children?

 The British Skin Foundation suggests that at least 100,000 new cases of skin cancer are now diagnosed each year, and the disease kills over 2,500 people each year in the UK - that's seven people every day.
-Sunscreens play an important role of a sunsafe regime in helping torotec skin from the sun's harmful rays that can burn and also cause premature ageing and skin cancer.
+Sunscreens play an important role of a sunsafe regime in helping protect skin from the sun's harmful rays that can burn and also cause premature ageing and skin cancer.
 As with all cosmetics, making sure that sunscreens are safe is a key priority of cosmetic regulations.
 These cosmetic regulations require a specific safety assessment for products, including sunscreens, intended to be used on or by children under three years old.

 Sunscreens intended for young children undergo a specific safety assessment to ensure they are safe for this age group.